Sustainability awards

 Ethical investment and banking

-To ensure transparency for any financial investments, we publish an Ethical Investment policy reviewed annually by the Sustainability Executive Committee.
-This policy excludes holdings in fossil fuel companies, arms companies and companies in violation of human rights.
+To ensure transparency for any financial investments, we publish our Ethical Banking and Investment Policy on our website.
+The policy is reviewed annually by the Sustainability Executive Committee which has active student membership.

 Ethical careers and recruitment